Skip to main content

 Dental hygienists help people maintain a vital part of well-being: their oral health, which Mayo Clinic states is a direct link to overall health.1 Dental hygienists work on teams with dentists to provide dental patient treatment.
 They help people learn how to take better care of their teeth, gums and mouths.

 A career as a dental hygienist can be rewarding in many ways.
 You can begin your career with an associate degree, which takes less time to complete than a traditional 4-year bachelor degree.
-Plus, compared to most jobs that require an associate degree for entry-level work, dental hygiene careers typically pay more.2 3
+Plus, compared to most jobs that require an associate degree, dental hygiene careers typically pay more.2 3

 If you have an interest in the human body and you want to help people lead healthier lives, you might find work as a dental hygienist fulfilling.
 Use this guide to see if the career fits your goals.